deepdrive/deepdrive/docs/tutorial/leaderboard/leaderboard-next.md

 ## Step 5: Wait for your bots evaluation to complete

 Grab a coffee!
-This will take a 5-10 minutes.
+This will take 5-10 minutes.

 ## Step 6: Verify your pull request is merged